 1968: The Anti-SNOR movement, composed of veterans of what was called the storm of '1966', swept across the country and demanded that the office of Panghulo be made non-royal.
 Meanwhile in Bornei, the DRB signs a Mutual Defense Pact with the CSDS and Bavaria.
 Millions of Borneian ringit [the peso is considered too 'Filipino'] of weapons and aid poured to this country.
 A Xrivizayan Communist leader, an ethnic Chinese named Chin Peng, enters Bornei, being wanted in his own country.
 His experience in guerrilla tactics, using his unofficial capacity as military adviser, made him popular with the Borneian regime despite his Xrivijayan origin.
 Eventually he gained citizenship.

 1969: The Asemblea [Parliament] declared the office of Panghulo a non-royal and democratically elected office.
 Ramos resigns his position.
-Fernando Marcos and Fernando Lopez then competed in the election; Marcos, thanks to his populist policies and branding of the students as 'Borneian Communist plants', easily won the election as Panghulo; Lopez cried foul and pointed at the electoral fraud that was rampant.
+Fernando Marcos and Fernando Lopez then competed in the election; Marcos, thanks to his populist policies and branding of the students as 'Borneian Communist agents', easily won the election as Panghulo; Lopez cried foul and pointed at the electoral fraud that was rampant.

 A bomb is thrown at the Malacanang Palace, again.
 This time, no one was hurt.
 Many people suspect that it was the Communist Borneians who were at fault; however, it was a disgruntled cabinet minister named under Garcia who is behind the blast, as police investigation found out.
 He was given a kangaroo trial and shot.